 And with good reason.
-A number of factors that help build trust with consumers relate to the supply chain: businesses offering a variety of affordable products/services, prioritizing domestic talent and resources for their supply chains, and responding to customer concerns such as stock shortages.
+A number of factors that help build trust with consumers relate to the supply chain, such as whether businesses offer a variety of affordable products and services, prioritize domestic talent and resources for their supply chains and respond to customer concerns such as stock shortages.
 Suppliers also want a lot of the same things that employees do — confirmation that contracts will be honored and that they will be treated fairly.
-Without careful strategies that build authentic relationships with key suppliers in a disruptive environment of ongoing supply chain snarls, your business can suffer.
+Without careful strategies that build authentic relationships with key suppliers in a disruptive environment of ongoing supply chain snarls, businesses can suffer.

 Align your trust strategy with your corporate philosophy.

 Stay the course in creating a societal foundation of trust within your business.
 A supportive, trusted environment on societal issues paves the way for social equity and economic advancement.
 Businesses can provide both to a larger pool of stakeholders.

 Establish a framework of intentional trust-building to help move your organization forward in a strategic fashion.
 This is especially important in the event of a trust crisis: An interactive cycle — of purpose, intent backed with action and a shared scorecard of what you got right or wrong — can help rebuild trust.

 View trust as a currency.
 Our survey shows how changing attitudes toward trust impact consumer and employee behavior.
 Viewed this way, trust can become a tangible asset.